 They again lucked into Derrick Rose – the Bulls had a 1.7% chance of getting the no.1 pick that year, and they landed it in a year when the consensus best player was from Chicago.
 Unfortunately, Rose spent more time rehabbing than playing.
-If you want to count the Jimmy Butler moment, why the hell not.
-Even with all of that, the Bulls have, for a majority of the time, been a below-average organization.
+Suppose you want to count the Jimmy Butler moment; why the hell not.
+Even with all of that, the Bulls have been a below-average organization for a majority of the time.
 Kevin Garnett described it best when explaining why he never considered the Bulls as a player.

 “I don’t really have a why.
 There was never an opportunity to, and I saw how Jerry (Reinsdorf), how they did Mike, you know, keeping it 100 (% truthful).
 And all players keep that in the back of their minds.
 If you treat the greatest like this … the greatest didn’t even have a chance to come back and have ownership.
 What he invested to build the Bulls, he didn’t even get a chance to come back and reap the benefits of that, so … players see that and remember that or put that in the back of their minds.
 At least I did.”Kevin Garnett, The Chicago Tribune